 “While all masks and respirators provide some level of protection, properly fitted respirators provide the highest level of protection,” the CDC notes.
 (Most people use “mask” and “respirator” interchangeably, but when the CDC and medical professionals say “respirator,” they specifically mean specialized, fitted face coverings like N95s, KN95s and KF94s.)

-In their guide to masks and respirators, the CDC further prioritized respirators above masks — with emphasis on a proper fit — and specified they’re better than cloth products.
+In their guide to masks and respirators, the CDC further prioritizes respirators above masks — with emphasis on a proper fit — and specifies that they’re better than cloth products.
 Here, a cheat sheet of the different levels of protection offered by different masks and respirators:

 - Highest level of protection: Well-fitting respirators approved by the National Institute for Occupational Safety & Health (NIOSH), including N95s

 - Less protection than NIOSH-approved respirators: Well-fitting disposable surgical masks and KN95s